xinchaosong/xinchaosong.github.io/index.md

 - Conduct research on robotics and multimodal sensing

+### Teaching Assistant in Computer Sciences

+Clarkson University, Potsdam, New York, 2021 - Present

+- Assisted in several courses in computer science, see the teaching section for details.

 ### Research Assistant in Robotics

 [Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/) at Northeastern University, Boston, Massachusetts, 2019 - 2021